 Facts About the OAB

-The President & Executive Director of the OAB is John Tamerlano, a commercial television broadcasting veteran with more than three decades of experience.
+The President & Executive Director of the OAB is Bob Singer, who most recently served as General Manager of KTVZ-TV (NBC) and KFXO-TV (FOX) in Bend, Oregon.
+Prior to being General Manager, Bob served as Director of Sales for the stations.
 The board of directors and officers are comprised of station ownership and management representing a cross section of the industry — both large and small market radio and television companies in all areas of the state, and a representative from the Associate Membership of the OAB.